-Development of Novel Gene Technology for Treating Epidermolysis Bullosa Simplex (EBS) and Recessive Dystrophic Epidermolysis Bullosa (RDEB)Ongoing
+Development of Novel Gene Technology for Treating Epidermolysis Bullosa Simplex (EBS) and Recessive Dystrophic Epidermolysis Bullosa (RDEB)Completed

 |Project lead||Dr. Peter van den Akker|